 Users: In order to manage folder permissions, you must be an Administrator or a Member who has been given ‘edit’ permission by your Administrator.

 How to access and use the folder manager

-Note: The permission level set for individuals and groups on the main folder will apply to any sub-folders created and housed within that folder, and any templates created and housed within that folder.
-Folder permissions may affect template permissions, depending on how you have set them.
+Note: The permission level set for individuals and groups on the main folder will apply to any sub-folders created and housed within that folder, and any workflows created and housed within those folders.
+Folder permissions may affect workflow permissions, depending on how you have set them.